replicajune/shellconfig/README.md

 ## Notes

+- aliases for `apk` are not perfect but they do the job, if you have any suggestions for that, please open an issue !
-As all other repos of this kind, it'll always be a work in progress.
-So, Any feedbacks, recomendations or anything else are always welcomed !
+- As all other repos of this kind, it'll always be a work in progress.
+So, Any feedbacks, recomendations or anything else are always welcomed.

 ## Comming up

 -   Aliases for `yum`
--   Aliases for `apk`
 -   Your suggestions here !